• Frequently Asked Questions •

 How to use Oriveda supplements?

 We supply a detailed downloadable instruction leaflet with every purchase.
 You will receive an email with a download link together with your order confirmation.
+Make sure to download the instructions immediately because the link will expire after some time.

-In general the daily dosage is ± 1 gram (2 - 3 capsules).
+This recommendation is based on scientific research.
 We recommend to take the capsules on an empty stomach, at least 30 minutes before or 2 hours after a meal.

 Please avoid combining the supplements with dairy or -in case of Cordyceps / CCCE- caffeïne-containing products.
-See "Why not combine mushroom extracts with dairy products", below.

 Also see "How much should I take?" further down.